Skip to Content

 Will you stay in a hotel or a condo in Hawaii?

-If you opt for a hotel, check on those loyalty programs of yours for member discounts and points availability for free stays.
+Also check on those loyalty programs of yours for member discounts and points availability for free stays.

 Often with credit cards like the Marriott BonVoy, you get points for every purchase you make with the card, which leads to free or less expensive stays.
+And they come with bonuses like drink credits at the bar for those island cocktails.

-Condos or places with kitchens:
+Condos or places with kitchens

-For the least expensive lodging when planning a Hawaiian vacation – or maybe because you want the luxury of more space – check out condos or Vrbo (Vacation Rentals by Owner).
+If planning a family trip to Hawaii – or maybe because you want the luxury of more space – check out condos or Vrbo (Vacation Rentals by Owner).

 Some Vrbo accommodations and vacation rentals are quite swank too.
 They have resort-like pools and beachfront views of those stunning orange and pink sunsets.